NASA-AMMOS/aerie/README.md

 - An embedded TypeScript DSL for defining and executing scheduling goals
 - An embedded TypeScript DSL for defining and executing constraints
 - An embedded TypeScript DSL for defining and executing activity command expansions
-- A sequence definition editor
+- An embedded TypeScript DSL for defining sequences
 - A GraphQL API
 - A web-based [client application][ui-repo]